roolebo/tianocore.github.io/UEFI-Variable-Runtime-Cache.md

 callers from a ring 0 memory buffer of EfiRuntimeServicesData type.
 The conclusion of analyzing this during the proposal phase was that this change does not fundamentally alter the attack surface.
 The UEFI variable Runtime Services are invoked from ring 0 and the data already travels through ring 0 buffers (such as the SMM communicate buffer) to reach the caller.
-Even today if ring 0 is assumed to be malicious, the malicious code may keep one AP in a loop to monitor the communication data, when the BSP gets an (authenticated) variable.
-When the communication buffer is updated and the status is set to EFI_SUCCESS, the AP may modify the communication buffer contents such the tampered data is returned to the BSP caller.
-Or an interrupt handler on the BSP may alter the communication buffer contents before the data is returned to the caller.
-In summary, this was not found to introduce any attack not possible today.
+Even today if ring 0 is assumed to be malicious, the malicious code could keep one AP in a loop to monitor the communication data, when the BSP gets an (authenticated) variable.
+When the communication buffer is updated and the status is set to EFI_SUCCESS, the AP could modify the communication buffer contents such that tampered data is returned to the BSP caller.
+Or an interrupt handler on the BSP could alter the communication buffer contents before the data is returned to the caller.
+In summary, this feature was not found to introduce any attack not possible today.